-- with West Sussex County Council and other key stakeholders.
-Details of the highway and transport infrastructure already identified is as set out within the Transport Assessment Report. - 3.12 Highway infrastructure mitigation is only considered once all relevant sustainable travel interventions (for the relevant corridor) have been fully explored and have been taken into account in terms of their level of mitigation. - 3.13 The additional development proposed by the Site Allocations DPD has been subject to further technical investigations, working in partnership with West Sussex County Council and further highway and transport infrastructure has been identified to ensure that proposed development is sustainable. - 3.14 The planning and funding of highway and transport infrastructure can take time to prepare and it is therefore important the Development Plan is not compromised by inappropriate development occurring in the interim that may prevent highway schemes being delivered. - 3.15 To support the delivery of strategic highway and sustainable transport infrastructure, land will be identified for safeguarding in accordance with SA35: Safeguarding of Land for and Delivery of Strategic Highway Improvements for the following schemes, subject to further detailed work.
+- 3.12 Highway infrastructure mitigation is only considered once all relevant sustainable travel interventions (for the relevant corridor) have been fully explored and have been taken into account in terms of their level of mitigation. - 3.13 The additional development proposed by the Site Allocations DPD has been subject to further technical investigations, working in partnership with West Sussex County Council and further highway and transport infrastructure has been identified to ensure that proposed development is sustainable. - 3.14 The planning and funding of highway and transport infrastructure can take time to prepare and it is therefore important the Development Plan is not compromised by inappropriate development occurring in the interim that may prevent highway schemes being delivered. - 3.15 To support the delivery of strategic highway and sustainable transport infrastructure, land will be identified for safeguarding in accordance with SA35: Safeguarding of Land for and Delivery of Strategic Highway Improvements for the following schemes, subject to further detailed work.
 This approach will ensure the long-term delivery of these schemes is not prejudiced whilst more detailed feasibility work is undertaken in partnership with West Sussex County Council, relevant neighbouring authorities and other key stakeholders. - upgrades to the A23 Junction at Hickstead to increase the capacity of this junction in the longer-term, which could include extending the slip roads, particularly for accessing the A2300. - upgrades to the A264 Copthorne Hotel Junction and to the A22 Felbridge, Imberhorne Lane and Lingfield Road Junctions.
 These upgrades are necessary to increase capacity and improve highway safety within Mid Sussex and support planned growth in Tandridge and are being developed in partnership with West Sussex and Surrey County Councils. - 3.16 The areas to be safeguarded will be informed by more detailed design and feasibility work, to be carried out in consultation with West Sussex County Council and other relevant parties; this will be subject to further consultation.

-&lt;sup>15 Mid Sussex District Council (2020).
-Mid Sussex Transport Study - Transport Impacts Scenarios Reports.
+15 Mid Sussex District Council (2019) Mid Sussex Transport Study - Transport Impacts Scenarios Reports.